 Individual cheese and tomato tarts make a delicious meal.
 Aside from the time needed to rest the pastry, they are relatively simple and straight forward to make.
 Indeed if time is short you can always buy a good quality ready-made shortcrust pastry.

 These tarts have been made using brie, but you can use other cheese if you prefer.
-We’ve make these tarts using our own Oven Roasted Tomatoes, which as well as being delicious are really easy to make.
+We’ve make these tarts using our own Oven Roast Tomatoes, which as well as being delicious are really easy to make.
 However if you don’t have time substitute with shop bought sunblush tomatoes.
 Using a classic combination of cheese and tomato these tarts are delicious, however you can easily substitute with other flavours.
 Blue cheese with thyme; gruyere with smoked ham or cheddar cheese with spring onion would all work well together.

 Tarts are a great make ahead dish and you can either make individual tarts or one bit one.
 (Just make sure you increase baking time if making a larger flan).
 As they can be eaten hot or cold, they make a great addition to a picnic.